Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization

 \subsection{Audio-Visual Data Sourcing}

-The real videos are sourced from the VoxCeleb2 dataset~\cite{chungVoxCeleb22018}, a facial video dataset with over 1 million utterance videos of over 6,000 speakers.
-The faces in the videos are tracked and cropped with the Dlib facial detector~\cite{kingDlibml2009} at 224$\times$224 resolution.
-VoxCeleb2 includes variations in terms of duration, spoken language, and voice loudness.
-For simplicity, we choose English-speaking videos using the confidence score from the Google Speech-to-Text service\footnote{\url{https://cloud.google.com/speech-to-text}}.
-Similarly, we use the same service to generate the video transcripts.
+The real videos in this dataset are collected from the VoxCeleb2 dataset~\cite{chungVoxCeleb22018}, which is a large-scale facial video dataset containing more than 1 million utterance videos of 6,112 speakers.
+To ensure consistency, the faces within these videos are tracked and cropped using the Dlib facial detector~\cite{kingDlibml2009} at 224$\times$224 resolution.
+The VoxCeleb2 dataset offers a diverse range of video lengths, spoken languages, and voice qualities.
+Our dataset includes only English-speaking videos, where the spoken language was detected through the confidence score generated by the Google Speech-to-Text service\footnote{\url{https://cloud.google.com/speech-to-text}}.
+We leveraged the same service to generate the transcripts.